tudelft3d/website/projects/eurosdrgeobim/index.md

 Noardo, F., Ellul, C., Harrie, L., Olsson, P., Arroyo Ohori, K., Stoter, J. (2019).
 [EuroSDR GeoBIM project: a study in Europe on how to use the potentials of BIM and geo data in practice](https://doi.org/10.5194/isprs-archives-XLII-4-W15-53-2019).
 3DGeoInfo2019 Conference, Singapore - International Archives of the Photogrammetry, Remote Sensing & Spatial Information Sciences IV-4(W8) 2019. https://doi.org/10.5194/isprs-archives-XLII-4-W15-53-2019

+Ellul, C., Noardo, F., Harrie, L., & Stoter, J. (2020).
+[The EuroSDR GeoBIM Project-Developing Case Studies for the Use of GeoBIM in Practice](https://www.int-arch-photogramm-remote-sens-spatial-inf-sci.net/XLIV-4-W1-2020/33/2020/) The International Archives of Photogrammetry, Remote Sensing and Spatial Information Sciences, 44, 33-40.
+DOI:10.5194/isprs-archives-XLIV-4-W1-2020-33-2020

 - - -